Multiple Addictions: Mixing Alcohol With Pills

 Mixing alcohol and other drugs is just not safe.
 If you find you’re taking medications or illicit drugs when you’re drinking, you need to seek help as soon as possible.

-12 Keys Rehab specializes in providing attentive, personalized care in a supportive environment.
+12 Keys addiction rehab center for multiple addictions in Florida specializes in providing attentive, personalized care in a supportive environment.
 Contact us today and take your first, positive steps toward recovery.